 Tasmania certainly has its Devils, but once you truly discover Tasmania, you’ll see that this fascinating, under-the-radar island also has world-class museums and restaurants, spectacular scenery and intriguing history.
 Here are just a few “must-see” sights in and around Hobart, the Tasmanian capital, just over an hour’s flight from Melbourne.
 Once you discover Tasmania and everything it has to offer, you will never think of it the same way again.

-A Tasmanian highlight for history buffs is the convict trail, particularly Port Arthur, about an hour from Hobart.
+A Tasmanian highlight for history buffs, as you discover Tasmania, is the convict trail, particularly Port Arthur, about an hour from Hobart.
 Named after the first governor, Port Arthur functioned as a penal colony for the hardest criminals from 1833 to 1853.
 Port Arthur does an excellent job of promoting its history by maintaining the remains of the colony along with a museum that goes into substantial detail on the convict’s lives.
 Free guided tours are available.

 Here is a sampling of some of the exhibits you will see as you discover Tasmania and its art scene:

 Notable museum mention for history buffs in the Maritime Museum in downtown Hobart.
 A great place to learn how the island was populated and its role in maritime history.